Rajin9601/ButterKt/README.md

     * See [lazy-binding-sample-app](https://github.com/Rajin9601/ButterKt/tree/master/lazy-binding-sample-app)
 * Unbind call for Fragment

-For the detailed explanation, see TODO: link to blog.
+For the detailed explanation, see the following [article](https://www.rajin.me/dev/2018/08/05/ButterKt.html).

 # Installation